FilipKosel/3DDrugReceptor/README.md

 REVISIONS:

+Version 2022-12-20 (Braille only) Revisions:

+- Fixed incorrect braille on non-competitive antagonist.

 Version 2022-11-16 Revisions:
 - Receptor activation can now be determined by feel via extensions on the ligands which fit into the notches in the receptor.
 Full activation = 2 extensions; partial activation = 1 extension; no activation = no extensions.
 - Ligands are now labelled: FA = full agonist; PA = partial agonist; CA = competitive antagonist; NCA = non-competitive antagonist.
 Ligands are also available with the same labels in braille.